Excavation Accidents in Eastern KY

 WORK INJURY ARTICLES

 As most of us in Eastern Kentucky coal country are well aware, work can be a dangerous place.
-A recent report by the Kentucky Injury Prevention and Research Center (KIPRC) has confirmed that, in particular, on-the-job tr...
+When an injury in the workplace leads to brain damage, the effects can be devastating and life-changing, since the brain contr...

 May 07, 2018